-Your keywords and phrases should be closely linked to the wording in your pay-per-click advert and that in turn should match exactly the words and phrases you use on your website and on your landing page.
+Your keywords and phrases should be closely linked to the wording in your pay-per-click advert and that in turn should match exactly the words and phrases you use on your landing page and on your website.

 4. Be specific and targeted

 Avoid using terms or words that are too general.
-Don’t be tempted to add keywords that are not related to your ad but that generate lots of traffic — many of the people you attract won’t be interested in your product or service anyway.
-Single keywords are often too generic whereas two or three-word phrases are usually more targeted.
+Don’t be tempted to add keywords that are not related to your ad but that generate lots of traffic -the people you attract won’t be interested in your product or service and it could reflect negatively on your business.
+Single keywords are often too generic, whereas two or three-word phrases are usually more targeted.
 For instance, ‘organic vegetable box delivery’ is a specific phrase that will attract anyone that wants to buy their organic veg direct and have it delivered to their door.
 Using these keywords separately or in other combinations may be far less successful.

 5. List different variations